John-Abbott-College/3W5-Notes/16-use-strict.md

 # Exercise (Group Competition)

-Get together in groups of up to 4 people and if you prefer to work independently, that's ok too.
+Get together in groups of up to 4 people.

 ## The Task